crap

 For convenience, we can also launch with the crapper crap wrapper.
 Place in the top line of sources to make executable crap scripts.

-#!crapper [compiler args] -- [optional program args]`
+#!/path/to/crapper [compiler args] -- [optional program args]`

 You may use other compilers or shells.
 Get creative!